 - An Impressionistic, Modern, or Post-Modern work.
 Possible composer include, but are limited to, Isaac Albeniz, Samuel Barber, Lili Boulanger, Connor Chee, Aaron Copland, Claude Debussy, Maurice Emmanuel, Gabriella Lena Frank, Texu Kim, Maurice Ravel, Bright Sheng, William Grant Still, Toru Takemitsu, Chen Yi, Isang Yun, & Judith Zaimont.

-All other undergraduate program candidates must perform three solo works from memory, including:
+All other undergraduate program candidates must perform three solo works, at least two of which must be performed from memory, including:

 - A work by J.S.
 Bach